circlefin/stablecoin-evm/verification/README.verification.txt

 - Should keep the column headers in the top row.

+UnitTestCompleteness tab:

+- The verification tool will print out any test codes that are featured in the UnitTestCompleteness tab but missing from the test suite.
+- It does not matter where these codes are located in the tab so long as they adhere to the same code format used throughout the test suite.
+  (i.e. xyz123, where xyz is a sequence of 2+ lowercase letters and 123 is any sequence of numbers)

 Contract Block Titles:

 - Should include the name of the test file they run, and this name should not